dupark3/ChemistBattleship/README.md

 4. The only exceptions to electron configurations are Chromium ([Ar] 4s1.3d5) and Copper ([Ar] 4s1.3d10).
 Assume all others follow Aufbau's principle.

 DESIGN DECISIONS:
     - answer key
         map<string element, int atomic#> atomic_numbers;
         map<int atomic#, string config> electron_configs;
         decided to add a reverse of the map for electron configs and atomic numbers so that we can quickly access information during set-up and playing of the game.
             The extra space used is insignificant as at most we have only 118 elements.
         REFACTOR: dynamically determine config based on its atomic number?
     - players
         player class gets instantiated twice, once for computer AI and once for the user player objects instantiated places their ships. organized into a map<string electron_config, bool ship_status>
         REFACTOR: allow to choose if play against comptuer or player2

+TODO:
+    - use boost::bimap?